tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

-Note that the port in which your Jupyter environment is running (i.e the four numbers that correspond to those underlined in blue in the previous image) will probably be different to the ones shown in the image above.
+Note that the port in which your Jupyter environment is running (i.e the four-digit number that corresponds to that underlined in blue in the previous image) will probably be different to the one shown in the image above.

 {{% /warning %}}